 - Incorrect posture while lifting heavy objects.
 Even if the things aren’t heavy, lifting them improperly can worsen back pain without you realizing it.
 Educating yourself on the proper way to lift things is very important, especially if you are already suffering from back problems.

 - Poor posture while at work, sitting or standing.
-Always stand with a tall back, and use back support while sitting or driving if you need to.
+Always stand with a tall back and use back support while sitting or driving if you need to.

 - Not taking help from professionals on time.
 When you start experiencing back pain, like most people, you will try to get it better by first utilizing home remedies.
-But never underestimate the help of a healthcare professional like physical therapists.
+But never underestimate the help of a healthcare professional like a physical therapist.
 It is better to act sooner rather than later to prevent the pain from getting worse and eventually spending a lot of money later on.

 - Poor mattress.
 If you do not have a good supportive mattress, it might be worsening your pain without you even being aware of it.

 - Lack of exercise.
 If you’re not moving a lot during the day, it will stiffen up your spine, reducing flexibility and movement.
 Performing regular back exercises or stretches are a good way to go.
 Even taking out time for a walk can do wonders for your back as well as your overall health.